The Set Subjects this year are:

 The Competition Secretary will produce cumulative scores following each competition.

-Award of the Ernest J Cooke Cup ‘Photographer of the Year’
+Ernest J Cooke Cup ‘Photographer of the Year’

 The marks awarded to each author’s scoring entries from the Colour Prints, Monochrome Prints, Colour PIs and Monochrome PIs are accumulated each month and the highest overall scores gives the annual total.